Note

 metadata.model_format=pickle,

-Model description/Training Procedure/Hyperparameters=TableSection(26x2),
+Model description/Training Procedure/Hyperparameters=TableSection(27x2),

-Model description/Training Procedure/...</div></div></div></div></div></div>,
+Model description/Training Procedure/Model Plot=<style>#sk-co...v></div></div>,

 Model description/Evaluation Results=TableSection(2x2),